Refrigerator - Cleaning the Dispenser

 Soft Touch Dispenser Pad (on models so equipped):

-The soft touch dispenser pad can be peeled off the back of the dispenser area and washed in the sink with warm water and soap, or a warm water and baking soda solution (about a tablespoon of baking soda to a quart of water.)
+The soft touch dispenser pad can be peeled off the back of the dispenser area and washed in the sink with warm soap and water or a solution of warm water and baking soda (about a tablespoon of baking soda to a quart of water.)
 Rinse thoroughly and dry.

-- Open the freezer door while removing the dispenser pad so as not to activate the dispenser.
+Open the freezer door when removing the dispenser pad so as not to activate the dispenser.

-- Simply grab either the top left or right corner of the pad and pull down.
+Simply grab either the top left or top right corner of the pad and pull down.
 It will pull off easily.